-The following principles have been approved by the Board and, along with the Company’s Amended and Restated By-Laws and the charters of the Board committees, provide the framework for the governance of the Company.
-The Board recognizes the importance of effective governance practices, and regularly reviews these principles and other aspects of governance to promote effective functioning of the Board.
+The Board has adopted the following Principles in order to provide, along with the Company’s Amended and Restated By-Laws and the charters of the Board committees, the framework for the governance of the Company.
+The Board recognizes the importance of effective governance practices, and regularly reviews these Principles and other aspects of governance to promote effective functioning of the Board.

 - review and, where appropriate, approve major financial and strategic objectives, business plans and actions, and monitor performance relative to achievement of those plans;

-- consider long-range strategic issues and risks to the Company, including management’s actions to address and mitigate risks and including overseeing the operation of information and reporting systems and controls reasonably designed to elevate information about material risks to the Board;
+- consider long-range strategic issues and material risks facing the Company, together with management’s actions to address and mitigate these risks and put in place monitoring and reporting systems and controls reasonably designed to elevate information about material risks to the Board;

-- select, oversee, evaluate the performance of, and determine compensation of the Chief Executive Officer and oversee management succession planning;
+- select, oversee, evaluate the performance of, and determine the compensation of the Chief Executive Officer (the “CEO”) and oversee management succession planning;

-- with the advice of the Chief Executive Officer, appoint, assess and determine compensation of senior management, and oversee their development;
+- with the advice of the CEO, appoint, assess and determine the compensation of senior management, and oversee their development;

-- approve corporate policies and processes that promote and maintain the integrity of the Company – in terms of accurate financial reporting, legal and ethical compliance, and relationships with customers and suppliers;
+- oversee corporate policies and processes to promote and maintain the integrity of the Company – in terms of accurate financial reporting, legal and ethical compliance, and relationships with customers and suppliers;

 Status as a Controlled Company

 The Nasdaq Global Market (the “Nasdaq”), on which the Company’s common stock is listed, has established specific exemptions from its governance requirements for “controlled companies.”
 The Company is a “controlled company” by virtue of the fact that a trust established by the late Terence E. Adderley, a member of the Company’s founding family and the former Board Chair, has the power to vote more than fifty percent of the Company’s outstanding voting stock.